rclone/rclone/docs/content/local.md

       14 file2.rclonelink
 ```

-The remote files will contain the target of the symblic links
+The remote files will contain the target of the symbolic links

 ```
 $ rclone cat remote:/tmp/a/file1.rclonelink